krishnasaga/antilog/README.md

 # Antilog
 A simple replacement of console log

-We have an abundance of technical stack with wich we are able to build sofisticated systems and solveing complex problems
+We have an abundance of technical stack which helping us to build sofisticated systems and solveing complex problems But there is a problem.

 ## Problem